mariyagd/ft_irc/md/Commands.md

 - USER message consist of:
 	- username -> wich will be the name of your machine
 	- hostname -> the name of your host machine ( your computer )
-	- servname -> the server you use to connect (localhost)
+	- servname -> the server you connect to
 	- realname -> your real name ( based on your machine )
 - Upon success, the client will receive an RPL_WELCOME
 - If the selected nickname during registration is already in use, the server must iteratively modify it until an available one is found and must **send error message to the client `ERR_NICKNAMEINUSE`**.
 The procedure is illustrated using the example nickname `lola`: